With production well under way Stranger Things 3, so here’s what we know so far, including release date, plot hints, trailers and more.

 When will Stranger Things 3 be set?

-Speaking to Collider, producer Shawn Levy said that the show is likely to be set a year after Season 2’s conclusion, so 1985.
+Speaking to Collider, producer Shawn Levy said that the show is likely to be set a year after Season 2’s conclusion, so during the summer of 1985.

 The Duffer Brothers also suggested that the new episodes will have to deal with the kids’ growing up and puberty.

 “Even if we didn’t want to deal with [puberty], we have to deal with it because our real-life actors are going through it.
 I think that’s exciting because it forces the show to evolve and become something different every year,” they told Entertainment Weekly.

 “It’s going to test their friendships.
 Obviously, like Lucas (Caleb McLaughlin) and Max (Sadie Sink) are together, but really, when you’re that age, how long do relationships last?
 They usually last about two weeks if you’re lucky.
 I think that’s going to be fun to explore.”

 Levy has also told The Hollywood Reporter that Eleven (Millie Bobbie Brown) and Mike (Finn Wolfhard) will still be together too.

 Will Stranger Things Season 3 be the final episodes?